unioslo/jbofh/README.rst

 CA-certificates
 ----------------

-jBofh might include a valid ``cacerts.pem``-file in the jar-file, if it exists when running ``ant dist``.
-If this file is not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+jBofh might include a valid ``cacert.pem``-file in the jar-file, if it existed when running ``ant dist``.
+If this file was not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+It is also possible to override the included cacert.pem with a file from outside the .jar package at runtime, by just adding the file with its system path as a value to the --ca argument on the command line (e.g. java -jar JBofh.jar --ca /tmp/new_cacert.pem).

 Settings
 ---------
-jBofh might include a valid ``jbofh.properties``-file in the jar-file, if it exists when running ``ant dist``.
-If this file is not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
-Furthermore it is possible to pass extra property parameters to the commadline when running JBofh.jar .
+jBofh might include a valid ``jbofh.properties``-file in the jar-file, if it existed when running ``ant dist``.
+If this file was not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+Furthermore it is possible to pass extra property parameters to the commad line when running JBofh.jar with --set argument at runtime.

 fix_jbofh_jar.py